How to Prepare for the Beast from the East

 Get the car checked

 You may still need to use your car to get out and about, so it may be worth getting your car checked over and ready for the winter weather.
-It might be that you take advantage of a Mercedes Winter Check (£29.99) or find a deal from your local dealership/garage.
+It might be that you take advantage of a Winter Health Check, or find a deal from your local dealership/garage.
 Simply checking your tyre pressure can help too!

-You could also consider snow tyres, tyre chains or other tools like ice scrapers, anti-freeze and windscreen covers to help you be prepared for the colder weather to come.
+You could also consider snow tyres, tyre chains, ice scrapers, anti-freeze and windscreen covers to help you be prepared for the colder weather to come.

 Invest in supplies